 How to create a fabulous china cabinet transformation using chalk paint!

-Here is what the cabinet looked like when we brought it home from the estate sale.
+Here is what the cabinet looked like when we brought it home.

 Here is what she looks like after her transformation!
 Not exactly like Annie’s piece, but close!

 I am loving the way it turned out!